How Professional QA Lead Set Goals For A Test Department?

 Many organizations (irrespective of their size) are shifting to Agile methodology where people & interactions are given more importance than processes.
 The key advantage of the Agile approach over the traditional Waterfall model is the improved level of communication between the development & test team.
 These teams no longer work in a silo which reduces the turn-around time of finding bugs through testing.

-If your organization is using Agile approach for project execution, you might need to wear multiple hats where you may also need to play the supporting role to the Scrum Master.
+If your organization is using an Agile approach for project execution, you might need to wear multiple hats where you may also need to play the supporting role to the Scrum Master.
 You should identify a piece of work that is done well and has greater value at an organization level.
 You should push the test team & development team to stabilize the features and once done, you can share the learnings with the key stakeholders (including test leads from other business units) within the organization.
 This task would help you to build more inter-team & intra-team synergies and would result in cross-pollination of skills (and learnings).

 Though there are plenty of tools to record pass/fail rates, code coverage metrics, etc., you should not shy away from using the traditional excel spreadsheets to record the same.
 This may be helpful in some projects and your responsibility should be to share the learnings with your team members.
 If you are following the Agile approach, you would definitely be doing sprints/regular standup meetings.
 Being a test lead, you should try your level best to fit the testing tasks into the sprint cadence as you set up goals for the test department.